 - grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Flag indicating whether this boundary condition is associated with the upper side of an axis or not.
-In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition value of the coordinate that defines this boundary condition check whether the values at the boundaries have the correct rank rank (int) - The tensorial rank of the field for this boundary condition
+In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition value of the coordinate that defines this boundary condition check\value\rank (rank)